 Non-Destructive Testing (NDT) using X-ray and CT inspection provides a reliable solution for evaluating adhesive bonds without compromising the assembly.

-Xray Lab, a leading provider of NDT services in the USA, specializes in high-resolution X-ray and CT inspection to verify bond quality, detect voids, and map adhesive distribution for industrial and technical assemblies.
+XRAY-LAB, a leading provider of NDT services in the USA, specializes in high-resolution X-ray and CT inspection to verify bond quality, detect voids, and map adhesive distribution for industrial and technical assemblies.

 Why Adhesive Bond Inspection is Essential